 Snider As I say in the book, it was the day after The Beatles appeared on the Ed Sullivan show.
 I didn't see it myself, because my father had banned television.
-It was the next day at school, the domino effect, the aftershock was so huge.
-I went to the bus stop the day after, and everyone at school could not stop talking about it.
-And that's the moment I thought, when I saw everyone screaming, that's what I've got to be.
+It was the next day at school, the domino effect, the aftersh everyone at school could not stop talking about it.
+And that's the moment I thought be.
 I've got to be a Beatle, even though I didn't know what it was.
-I was an attention starved kid, and when I found out The Beatles were a rock band, I thought okay I'll do that.
+I was an atte ention starved kid, and when I found out The Beatles were a rock band, I thought okay I'll do that.